About the Comprehensive Learning Center

-Current CLC families reside in Berks, Bucks, Chester, Montgomery and Philadelphia counties.
-Several of these students commute over 35 miles each way to our facilities in Warminster, PA on a daily basis.
+Current CLC families reside in Bucks, Lehigh, Montgomery and Philadelphia counties.
+Several of these students commute over 35 miles each way to our facility in Warminster, PA on a daily basis.
 Their families believe that traveling this great distance is outweighed by the benefits of the quality services provided by CLC.

 CLC and The AJ Foundation